 Defined as the percent of time spent working on billable tasks.
-The time spent on internal projects or business development is not included, because this time is not billed from the client.
+The time spent on internal projects or business development is not included, because this time is not billed by the client.
 This would be of interest to managers following only the billable employee resources.

-Take a look at the formula:.
+Take a look at the formula:

 Let’s dig in a bit more.

 Billable hours / Number of hours recorded in a particular time period